KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 You can use the view builder `controller` parameter to access ``KeyboardInputViewController/state``, ``KeyboardInputViewController/services`` and any other properties and functions you need.

-> Warning: A very important thing that you MUST consider when you use `setup` or `setupPro` with a `view` builder, is that the `view` builder provides you with an `unowned` controller reference, since referring to `self` from the view builder can cause memory leaks.
-However, since this reference is a ``KeyboardInputViewController``, you must still use `self` when you have to refer to your specific controller class.
-If you do, it is VERY important to add `[weak self]` or `[unowned self]` to the builder.
-If you don't, the `self` reference will cause a memory leak.
+> Warning: A very important thing to consider when you use `setup` or `setupPro` with a `view` builder, is that the `view` builder provides you with an `unowned` controller reference, since referring to `self` from the view builder can cause memory leaks.
+However, since this reference is a ``KeyboardInputViewController``, you must still use `self` if you must refer to a specific controller class.
+If you do, it is VERY important to add `[weak self]` or `[unowned self]` to the builder, otherwise `self` will cause a memory leak.

 ### 👑 KeyboardKit Pro

-Unlike KeyboardKit, KeyboardKit Pro has a setup function that lets you register a license key, after which KeyboardKit Pro automatically sets up your license and unlocks all included features.
+Unlike KeyboardKit, KeyboardKit Pro has a setup function that lets you register a license key, after which KeyboardKit Pro automatically sets up your license and unlocks all included locales and features.

 To use KeyboardKit Pro with the default ``KeyboardView``, just call **setupPro** without a view in **viewDidLoad**: